jonkur/DOwK/project/README.md

 A simple Todo app, running on node.js.

 Running in port 3001 by default.
-To change the port, create a file '.env' in this folder and add the line
+To change the port, add the environment variable below:
 ```
 PORT=<desired port number>
 ```